donbright/rust-lang-cheat-sheet/README.md

 ```

 Another way is to use Enum variants for the different node types, then you dont
 even need to use Option at all.
-Each node is actually a different type so the leaf
+Each node is actually a different Variant so the leaf
-nodes do not even have children, while the inner branch nodes do.
+nodes do not even have children they only have data, while the inner branch nodes have
+children but do not have data.

 See below section on "Enums - not like C" for more on how Enums work in Rust.

 ```rust